 The term 'safeguarding children' covers a range of measures including child protection procedures.
-It encompasses a preventative approach to keeping children safe that incorporates pupil health and safety; school behaviour and preventing bullying; supporting pupils with medical conditions; personal, health, social economic education; providing first aid and site security.
+It encompasses a whole-school preventative approach to keeping children safe (including on-line) that incorporates pupil health and safety; school behaviour management and preventing peer on peer abuse; supporting pupils with medical conditions; Relationships, Sex and health (RHSE) education and Personal, Social, Health, and Economic (PHSE) education; providing first aid and site security.